muguira-james/envtest/README.md

 # nginx

 The nginx config file is nothing special.
-It simply tells nginx to serve index.html files from it standard directoy
+It simply tells nginx to serve index.html files from it standard directoy.
+One key thing to note: the app is served and exposed on port 80, just like a standard web server.
+The compose file tells docker to expose the container port 80 on the host port 80 so that a browser can hit http://localhost and recieve the app.
+If you look at the log on the terminal you ran this from you will see all of the files in the build dir served.

 ~~~